Elydjah Mendy

-Elydjah Mendy (born 14 March 2000) is a French-Bissau-Guinean professional footballer who plays as a centre-back for club Nancy.
+Elydjah Tobo Rémy Gaspard Mendy (born 14 March 2000) is a Bissau-Guinean professional footballer who plays as a centre-back for Ligue 2 club Nancy.

 Early career

 Elydjah Mendy was born in Pau, France, and developed in the youth academy of Pau FC.
 He trained with the first team during the 2020–21 pre-season, but head coach Didier Tholot did not retain him for Pau's debut season in Ligue 2.
 Consequently, he spent that season with the reserve team in Régional 1.

 Club career

 In 2021, Mendy signed for Libourne, where he spent three seasons.
 At Libourne, he progressed steadily and contributed to the club's promotion to Championnat National 2 in 2023.

 In July 2024, Mendy was signed by Dijon on a free transfer, then competing in the Championnat National.
 He made 18 league appearances and scored two goals during the 2024–25 season, including matches against Nancy, who went on to win the title.

 On 27 August 2025, Mendy joined Nancy on a three-year contract, running until June 2028.